 Next, we consider minimal representations and velocity estimation for the target's trajectory.
 There are infinitely many candidate trajectories consistent with the sensor observations and within the guaranteed spatial resolution of the true trajectory, and all of which are "good enough" for localization accuracy.
 On the other hand, the velocity estimation for the target depends crucially on the shape of the trajectory.
-We use an analogy between binary sensing and the sampling theory and quantization to argue that "high-frequency" variations in the target's trajectory are invisible to the sensor field at a spatial scale smaller than the resolution $\Delta$ .
-Therefore, we can only hope to estimate the shape or velocity for a "lowpass" version of the trajectory.
-We then consider piecewise linear approximations to the trajectory that can be described economically.
+We use an analogy between binary sensing and the sampling theory and quantization to argue that "high-frequency" variations in the target's trajectory are invisible to the sensor field at a spatial scale smaller than the resolution Δ .
+Therefore, we can only hope to estimate the shape or velocity for a "lowpass" version of the trajectory.1 We then consider piecewise linear approximations to the trajectory that can be described economically.
 We give sufficient conditions for the lowpass version of the true target trajectory under which such minimal representations can estimate the velocity accurately.

 Our results on velocity estimation can be paraphrased as follows: velocity estimates for a segment of the trajectory approximated by a straight line are good if the segment is long enough.
 This motivates an Occam's razor approach for describing the trajectories in terms of piecewise linear paths in which the line segments are as long as possible, without exceeding the approximation error limit provided by our spatial resolution theorem.
-We develop the OCCAMTRACK algorithm, which efficiently computes such piecewise linear trajectories, and associated velocity estimates, from the sensor observations.
+For idealized sensing, we develop the OCCAMTRACK algorithm for efficiently computing such piecewise linear trajectories, and associated velocity estimates, from the sensor observations.
 The efficacy of the algorithm in achieving the fundamental limits on spatial resolution and velocity estimation error is demonstrated via simulations.

 Next, we consider more realistic sensor models, in which the coverage areas for different sensors may be different, and not exactly known to the tracker node.
-For such non-ideal sensors exhibiting sensing errors, the OCCAMTRACK algorithm can yield poor performance.
-We show that sensor nonidealities can be handled well using a particle filter approach adapted to non-ideal binary sensing.
-While this particle filter algorithm is robust to nonidealities, the paths it outputs are not smooth, and therefore not easy to describe economically.
-We show that geometric post-processing of the output of the particle filtering algorithm leads again to minimal representations in terms of piecewise linear trajectories with a small number of line segments, with the required goodness of fit guided by the fundamental limits on spatial resolution.
+For such non-ideal sensors exhibiting sensing errors, it is necessary to average the sensor observations prior to applying geometric algorithms for obtaining minimal path descriptions.
+In particular, directly applying the OCCAMTRACK algorithm to noisy observations can yield poor performance.
+We provide a simple model for nonideal sensing, and demonstrate that a particle filter is effective in smoothing the noisy observations.
+We then apply a geometric postprocessing algorithm on the particle filter output to extract an economical piecewise linear description of the estimated target trajectory, with the required goodness of fit guided by the fundamental limits on spatial resolution.
 Simulations are used to demonstrate the effectiveness of the overall algorithm in providing accurate tracking with minimal path representations.